YiJeongseop/Tetris/README.md

 We use [ruff](https://beta.ruff.rs/docs/) as a linter, to format the code.

-You can run it with:
+You can run the check with:

 ```bash
 make style